endymion1818/deliciousreverie-2023/src/pages/posts/lets-build-a-carousel.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Let's build a carousel! - Delicious Reverie"
+title: "Let's build a carousel!"
 description: "Carousels are a staple of web development life.
 And thankfully, there are a lot of good off-the-shelf ones ready to build into your project.
 But it's a good challenge to see if you can build one yourself."
-categories:
+tags: javascript
 datePublished: 2023-05-13
 ---
 **Carousels are a staple of web development life.
 And thankfully, there are a lot of good off-the-shelf ones ready to build into your project.
 But it's a good challenge to see if you can build one yourself.**